 Daggerfall features the largest game world to date, containing 161,600 square kilometers (40,400,000 acres) of explorabale land and over 15,000 towns, cities and villages.
 According to Todd Howard, Morrowind's land area is 0.01% the size of Daggerfall.
 This was down to an algorithm that generated terrain, which led to possibly the largest game world created.
 The design of the following Elder Scrolls games has been to move away from this technique and emphasis in size and instead to concentrate on detail.

 To alleviate long wait times to travel from destination to destination in the large game world the game employs various forms of fast-travel in the game.
-Ships allow for free transport by sea, and ship can be accessed at any time in the inventory menu, transporting you into the middle of the huge ocean aboard your craft.
+Ships allow for free transport by sea, and ship can be accessed at any time in the inventory menu, transporting the player into the middle of the huge ocean aboard their craft.
 The player may also use horses, which are also accessible from the inventory menu.

 Also unlike its sequel Morrowind, Daggerfall had a wall-climbing system whereby if the player was skilled enough they could scale flat mountainous surfaces.
-This lead to great ways to circumvent obstacles, but also could get you stuck way too high to jump down, and it would sometimes lead to you being stuck outside of the games' geometry.
-An area fans of the game have called colloquially "The Void."
+This lead to great ways to circumvent obstacles, but also could get the player stuck way too high to jump down, and it would sometimes lead to them being stuck outside of the games' geometry.
+Fans of the game colloquially call this area "The Void."

 There are several dungeons which were hand-made to provide specific traps, treasures, and encounters in service of the game's plot.
 Also there are several endings based on how the player attacks the problems facing the empire.